Geriatric Cardiology: Patient-Centered Care for Contemporary Health Care Challenges

 - Gharacholou SM, Alexander KP, Chen AY, et al. Implications and reasons for the lack of use of reperfusion therapy in patients with ST-segment elevation myocardial infarction: findings from the CRUSADE initiative.
 Am Heart J 2010;159:757-63.

-Clinical Topics: Arrhythmias and Clinical EP, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Smoking

 Keywords: Adult, Aged, Alcohols, Arrhythmias, Cardiac, Cognition, Coronary Disease, Cost-Benefit Analysis, Curriculum, Delirium, Follow-Up Studies, Goals, Heart Conduction System, Heart Diseases, Heart Failure, Humans, Hypertension, Pulmonary, Incidence, Informed Consent, Life Expectancy, Life Style, Muscle, Skeletal, Myocardial Infarction, Numbers Needed To Treat, Pain, Pediatrics, Peripheral Vascular Diseases, Polypharmacy, Prevalence, Quality Improvement, Risk Factors, Sarcopenia, Smoking, Standard of Care, Survivors, Syncope